brocoli12138/AI-wechat/README.md

 #### **V. Intellectual Property and Usage Guidelines**
 1. **Ownership and Rights**
    - All source code, documentation, trademarks, and associated materials related to AI-WeChat are the sole property of the development team and protected under the *Copyright Law of the People's Republic of China*.
-   - Users may use and modify the code in accordance with the terms of the [MIT Open Source License](https://opensource.org/licenses/MIT), provided that they do not claim the project as their own original creation or seek patent protection over derivative works.
+   - Users may use and modify the code in accordance with the terms of the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), provided that they include appropriate attribution, include a copy of the license, and state any significant changes made to the original work.
+Redistribution and use in source and binary forms are permitted, subject to the conditions of the Apache License 2.0, and users must not claim the project as their own original creation or assert patent rights in a manner inconsistent with the license terms.

 2. **Prohibited Conduct**
    - Users must not: